kraussk9/Met-Strategic-Acquisition-Analysis/README.md

 Compares artist nationality composition of Met Modern acquisitions vs. MoMA acquisitions over time, using each institution's collection dataset.
 Met CSV filtered to Modern Art department and MoMA Artists and Artworks CSV.
 Wikipedia list To add public engagement context to our diversity analysis.

 ### Findings:
+- Contrary to the initial hypothesis, the Met's Modern Art department shows greater non-Western representation than MoMA.
 - Met Modern Art department: 82.9% Western, 17.1% Non-Western artist representation
 - MoMA: 87.1% Western, 12.9% Non-Western — surprisingly MORE Western than the Met
 - Met receives 2.25x more annual visitors than MoMA (5.98M vs 2.66M)